aarneranta/chalmers-advanced-python/labs/lab1/README.md

 ## Submission
-For information on how to submit, see the template repository (forthcoming).
+For information on how to submit, see the [template repository](https://github.com/DAT516/dat516-lp2-classroom-lab1-information-extraction-lab1_template).

-They must be usable in the following ways:
+The files that you submit must be usable in the following ways:

 - `python3 tramdata.py init` to produce the file `tramnetwork.json`,
 - `python3 tramdata.py` to start the query dialogue,
 - `import tramdata` from another Python file or the Python shell, without starting the dialogue or printing anything,
 - `python3 test_tramdata.py` to run your tests.